ialbluwi/11102-f25/lessons/encryption.md

 This is known as the **key distribution problem**.
 If you can securely share the key, then you can simply share the message itself without encryption.
 However, if you cannot securely share the key, then the one-time pad is useless.

 This problem is common to all encryption techniques that require a shared secret key.
-Net, we will explore some techniques to solve the key distribution problem.
+Next, we will explore some techniques to solve the key distribution problem.

 ## Public Key Cryptography